developerBlogs/developerBlogs.github.io/_posts/2020-07-18-git-for-beginners-02.markdown

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 So, what the above response is trying  to say is that we have some untracked files or some changes.
-So lets add this untracked files to the staging area by typing  **git add index.html** .
+So lets add this untracked files to the staging area by using **git add index.html** .

 ``` ruby
 $ git add index.html